Fall art festival boosts season into overdrive

 As the oldest Howard Alan festival on Florida’s West Coast, Venice was selected for the debut on this coast this season.

-There you find such things as natural teas, a variety of honeys, ergonomic chair, information on solar living, samples and demonstrations.
+There you find such things as natural teas, a variety of honeys, ergonomic chairs, information on solar living, samples and demonstrations.

 One reason this is such a popular event is that the artists are required to be in their tents during show hours.
 For those who fancy the work of one or more of these artists, that means there may be the opportunity to arrange for a customized piece of jewelry, painting or other work.